5 Common Mistakes Real Estate Agents Should Avoid

 By identifying each client’s persona, you can plan and deliver based on their style and criteria.
 You’ll be surprised at how many more sales you will win over and how many relationships you will gain.

 The ability of new agents to make strong relationships with their customers is paramount.
-Even if someone you meet is not in the market like their cousin, high school teacher, or plumber might be.
+Even if someone you meet is not in the market, it might be that their cousin, high school teacher or plumber might be.

 This business runs on referrals because they are a “free” source of income in a world where customer acquisition costs are relatively high compared to other sectors.
-Your professional peers are another group of people that you want to create relationships with.
-They have the ability to refer deals your way, make your deals more hassle-free or just give you advice relating to your market or industry.
+Your professional peers are another group of people you want to create relationships with.
+They can refer deals your way, make your deals more hassle free or just give you advice relating to your market or industry.